Estate Planning

 In this article, I will discuss differences between wills and revocable trusts, explore their advantages and disadvantages, and provide valuable insights to help you make an informed decision about which option is right for you.

-- Name Beneficiaries of your Property: A will specifies who should receive your assets and property upon your death.
-Whether it’s real estate, financial accounts, personal belongings, or sentimental heirlooms, your will provides instructions for the distribution of these assets among your chosen beneficiaries.
+1. Name Beneficiaries of your Property: A will specifies who should receive your assets after you die.
+Whether it’s real estate, financial accounts, personal belongings, or sentimental heirlooms, your will provides instructions for which of your chosen beneficiaries receives this property.

-- Appointment and Executor: An executor will carry out the instructions outlined in the document.
+3. Appointment an Executor: An executor will carry out the instructions outlined in the document.
 The executor’s responsibilities include gathering your assets, paying off debts and taxes, and distributing your property to your beneficiaries.

 How Living Trusts Work

-Revocable living trusts offer a more flexible and comprehensive approach to estate planning.
+A Revocable living trust offers a more flexible and comprehensive approach to estate planning.
+Unlike a will, which only takes effect after death, a living trust begins working the moment you create it.
 In addition to facilitating the transfer of assets to your beneficiaries upon your death, a revocable trust serves as a valuable management tool during your lifetime.
 It allows you to:

-Comparing Wills and Revocable Trusts for Achieving your Goals
+Comparing Wills and Revocable Living Trusts to Achieve Your Estate Planning Goals

 Wills are relatively simple and cost-effective to create, which makes them appealing and accessible to many people.
 Once you sign your will, you’re done.
 You tuck it away but review it periodically to ensure it’s still accomplishing your estate planning goals.
 If something changes, you can update your Will to address those changes.